ni/measurement-plugin-integration-example-python/README.md

 This command generates new clients and a sequence file in the `/my/sequence/directory` directory.

-## Disclaimer
+## Note

-- **No Dependency Management**: Dependency management for the sequence directory is not implemented.
+- No dependency management: The user must take care of managing the dependencies for the respective sequence directory.
-  - No `pyproject.toml` file is generated with the start-up code.
-Instead, the user needs to install the packages *[(logger and measurement-service)](#dependencies)* manually.
+  - The sequencer doesn't generate a `pyproject.toml` file.
+Instead, the user must ensure that the necessary [dependencies](#dependencies) are installed.